Udayan-P/Zoopocalypse/Sans/README.md

 This implementation adheres to the Advanced Programming assessment specification, with clear structure, documented pipeline logic, and reproducible outputs suitable for academic evaluation.

-checkbox :
-- already added slurm, ncc edits
-- updated with ncc ssh logs should be done??